 Strzałkowo is located in the catchment basin of the Łydynia river, which is a left-bank tributary of the Wkra river.
 The total length of the catchment basin is approx. 72 km, and its area is nearly 698 km2.
-The project area is located outside the range of any surface water.
+Plot No. 11 is located in the vicinity of the Dunajczyk watercourse with a width of approx. 4 m, located to the north of the analyzed area.
+On the north, the project site borders on a drainage ditch with a width of approx. 1 m, which begins at the connection with the Dunajczyk watercourse.

 As far as groundwater is concerned, Strzałkowo is characterized by a low usable value of this level's waters due to a considerable share of areas with poor aquifer insulation.